Regional Safety/Vision Zero

 Regional Safety Data System

 MTC’s Regional Safety Policy will be data-driven, so that funds and resources are used most efficiently.
 To support this, MTC will serve as the region’s single, integrated safety data bank.
-This consistent and reliable source of safety data will be used for traffic safety analysis, evaluation and applying for safety funding.
+MTC's Safety Data System, BayVIZ, will improve cities’ and counties’ access to safety-related data and analysis tools, so they can develop tailored traffic safety plans and identify countermeasures to reduce traffic fatalities.

 - Additional data that becomes available over time

-This integration will support safety analyses that cities can use for their unique priorities and challenges.
-The system will be able to analyze data from individual intersections, longer transportation corridors and everything in between.
+BayVIZ supports safety analyses that cities can use for their unique priorities and challenges.
+The system can analyze data from individual intersections, longer transportation corridors and everything in between.

 At the local level, data can be used to identify specific safety challenges and develop safety enhancing countermeasures.
 At the regional level, data will be used for safety target-setting and monitoring of progress towards safety goals.

 Safety is an Equity Issue

 In San Francisco, 75% of severe and fatal traffic injuries take place on only 13% of city streets, known as the High Injury Network.
 Half of these crashes take place in Equity Priority Communities.